DigitalPublishingToolkit/Money-Lab-Reader/docs/0_2-Sassen.md

 ...

-# Foreword to the MoneyLab Reader
+# When Money Becomes an Extraction Tool Rather Than Exchange Medium: Foreword to the MoneyLab Reader

 ### Saskia Sassen {.author}

-When Money Becomes an Extraction Tool Rather Than Exchange Medium.

 MoneyLab is an exciting and strategic project.
 The diversity of contributions to this volume is exceptional and promising.
 It is